reiniiriarios/newver/README.md

 A silly little script to help quickly update a version in package files, then commit, tag, and push.
 Useful when, like me, you use tagged releases and push versions manually and frequently.

-## Supported data formats

-- `.json`
-- `.yaml` / `.yml`
-- `.toml`

-Other formats are find-and-replace.

-## Supported auto-magical files

-These will be looked for automatically in the project's root directory.
-Other files may be specified manually.

-- package.json
-- package-lock.json
-- Cargo.toml
-- snapcraft.yaml
-- wails.json
-- go.mod

 ## CLI Usage

 ```sh